Duloxetine

-Duloxetine, sold under the brand name Cymbalta among others, is a medication used to treat major depressive disorder, generalized anxiety disorder, fibromyalgia, neuropathic pain and central sensitization.
+Duloxetine, sold under the brand name Cymbalta among others, is a medication used to treat major depressive disorder, generalized anxiety disorder, obsessive–compulsive disorder, fibromyalgia, neuropathic pain, central sensitization, and other types of chronic pain.
 It is taken by mouth.

 Duloxetine is a serotonin–norepinephrine reuptake inhibitor (SNRI).
-Similarly to SSRIs and other SNRIs, the precise mechanism for its antidepressant and anxiolytic effects is not known.
+The precise mechanism for its antidepressant and anxiolytic effects is not known.

-Common side effects include dry mouth, nausea, feeling tired, dizziness, agitation, sexual problems, and increased sweating.
+Common side effects include dry mouth, nausea, constipation, loss of appetite, drowsiness, sexual problems, and increased sweating.
 Severe side effects include an increased risk of suicide, serotonin syndrome, mania, and liver problems.
 Antidepressant withdrawal syndrome may occur if stopped.
-There are concerns that use during the later part of pregnancy can harm the developing fetus.
+Use during the later part of pregnancy may increase the risk of bleeding or cause complications for the fetus.